New Jersey Survey Guide

 Yes.
 The Delaware River corridor through Trenton and Ewing, and the Assunpink Creek basin through Trenton and Hamilton, carry FEMA AE flood zone designations.
 Properties in these zones often need elevation certificates, adding $400 to $900 to total survey costs.

-How do I check a surveyor's license in New Jersey?
+How do I find a licensed land surveyor in New Jersey?